What is a waiver?

 - Attitude is important.
 A waiver is a very serious contract and should be treated in a serious manner.
 If your program officials, staff or volunteers treat waivers casually, then participants will also.

 - Have the Director, Risk and Insurance Services review what you have prepared.
 USE THE TEMPLATE PROVIDED IN THE RISK MANAGEMENT MANUAL (see link below)

 - KEEP IN MIND THAT A WAIVER IS SPECIFIC TO YOUR UNIQUE CIRCUMSTANCES.
 IN OTHER WORDS, DON’T JUST COPY SOMEONE ELSE’S WAIVER FORM AND CALL IT YOUR OWN.

-Informed Consents, Assumption of Risk Agreements
+Informed Consent, Assumption of Risk Agreements

 Alternatives to waivers include informed consent, and assumption of risk agreements agreements.
-These alternative forms differ from waivers in that persons signing them are only consenting to the known and foreseeable physical risks inherent in the activity and not to the legal risk of negligence.
+These alternative forms differ from waivers in that parties signing them are only consenting to the known and foreseeable physical risks inherent in the activity and not to the legal risk of negligence.

 These alternative agreements can serve as strong educational tools and may be a deterrent to legal action.
 Like waivers, they must be written and executed with care.
 To establish voluntary assumption of risk these agreements must satisfy three important criteria:

 - negligence is never one of these inherent risks;

 - the participant must have a knowledge, understanding, and appreciation of the risks; and